“in the woods, is perpetual youth”

 Currently, the group is finalizing the items to be included in the exhibition while also refining the themes and narratives that they want to communicate with the public.
 This year’s theme centers around animals, and we are spending the next few weeks further developing the exhibition’s concept and context—why and how do animals matter in our lives?

 Thank you for your ongoing support of the Hands-On program—we are so excited to share their exhibition with you this coming spring!
-Follow their progress on The Virtual Coe, the Coe Center’s social media platforms and website.
-Please consider donating to this meaningful and unique program.
+Follow their progress on The Virtual Coe and the Coe Center’s social media platforms.

 2023 Hands-On Curators worksheet on Newsprint paper, December 2023

 This project is supported in part by the New Mexico Arts a division of the Department of Cultural Affairs and by the National Endowment for the Arts.